-- Develop and implement a review program to measure the effectiveness of County policies and ordinances in providing long-term watershed protection and healthy functioning watersheds; - Amend current ordinances to incorporate the specific BMPs associated with the land uses identified in Attachment 4 of the General Permit (except section B.2.i because this will be covered by the hydromodification control criteria covered by BMP 7-1-10).
-Include the implementation of these amended ordinances in the proposed monitoring program.
+- In conjunction with the joint effort for developing hydromodification control criteria, develop and implement a review program to measure the effectiveness of County policies and ordinances in providing long-term watershed protection and healthy functioning watersheds. - Modify policies/ordinances if necessary. - Amend current criteria to incorporate the specific BMPs associated with the land uses identified in Attachment 4 of the General Permit (except section B.2.i because this will be covered by the hydromodification control criteria covered by BMP 7-1-10).
+Include the implementation of the amended criteria in the proposed monitoring program.
 Conduct stakeholder outreach to get feedback on the draft Stormwater Ordinance.
-Adopt the Stormwater Ordinance.
+Adopt the Runoff and Pollution Control Ordinance, updates to the County Design Criteria, and the County Construction Site Stormwater Pollution Control BMP Manual.

-Status: County staff from the Departments of Public Works, Planning, and Environmental Health met multiple times over the second permit year to develop a new Stormwater Ordinance that could be used by all three departments for illicit discharge detection and elimination, construction stormwater management and post construction stormwater management.
-In addition, updates to the County's Design Criteria and new Draft County Construction Site Stormwater Pollution Control BMP Manual were developed in coordination with the Stormwater Ordinance.
-The current draft of the Stormwater Ordinance includes a listing of the Special Use

-Categories identified in Attachment 4 of the General Permit.
+Status: County staff from the Departments of Public Works, Planning, and Environmental Health met multiple times over the second and third permit years to develop a new Runoff and Pollution Control Ordinance that could be used by all three departments for illicit discharge detection and elimination, construction stormwater management and post construction stormwater management.
+In addition, updates to the County's Design Criteria and new County Construction Site Stormwater Pollution Control BMP Manual were developed in coordination with the Runoff and Pollution Control Ordinance.
+The Runoff and Pollution Control Ordinance includes a listing of the Special Use Categories identified in Attachment 4 of the General Permit.
 Based on the median sized commercial property in urban areas, the County has opted to lower the sizing threshold for commercial developments subject to Attachment 4 of the General Permit to 10,000 square feet.
-The draft updates in the County Design Criteria include the specific BMPs required for each Special Use Category as described in Attachment 4 of the General Permit with the exception of section B.2.i because it is anticipated that this will be covered by the hydromodification control criteria that will be developed by the joint effort and documented as BMP 7-1-10.
-Additional draft updates to the County Design Criteria include project size thresholds for mitigation requirements including requirements for redevelopment projects as well as updated maintenance agreement documents for different sized projects and types of stormwater BMPs.
+The updated County Design Criteria includes the specific BMPs required for each Special Use Category as described in Attachment 4 of the General Permit with the exception of section B.2.i because it is anticipated that this will be covered by the hydromodification control criteria that will be developed by the joint effort and documented as BMP 7-1-10.
+Additional updates to the County Design Criteria include project size thresholds for mitigation requirements including requirements for redevelopment projects as well as updated maintenance agreement documents for different sized projects and types of stormwater BMPs.